What Is Complex PTSD?

 The three stages of phase-oriented treatment involve 1) stabilization by building emotional regulation and distress tolerance skills, 2) processing trauma under the care of a trauma-informed, trained mental health professional, and 3) reconnecting with yourself and rebuilding a sense of self-esteem and security.
 By undergoing phase-oriented trauma therapy, it is possible to recover from Complex PTSD.

-Another emerging treatment for Complex PTSD is phase-oriented EMDR, Eye Motion Desensitization and Reprocessing.
-This treatment is mind-body intervention that mimics the effects of REM sleep to process traumatic material.
+Another emerging treatment for Complex PTSD is phase-oriented EMDR, Eye Motion Desensitization, and Reprocessing.
+This treatment is a mind-body intervention that mimics the effects of REM sleep to process traumatic material.
 Research continues on this treatment method for Complex PTSD, but is used for PTSD-it is even used by the Department of Defense and Veteran's Affairs, and the World Health Organization.

 Healing is possible

 If you suspect you have Complex PTSD or any type of traumatic stress, get in touch with a therapist today-you deserve better help than going through it alone.
+There are online counselors who are professionally trained to help you heal from Complex PTSD and you deserve to get the help you need.